alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

         return youtube
 ```

-This function is more complicated than Google's sample code, and there are more ways to improve it that I didn't get to in this project.
+This function is more complicated than Google's sample code, and there are more ways that it could be improved.
 Authentication is hard!

 [keyring]: https://pypi.org/project/keyring/